just-buildsystem/justbuild/share/man/just-repository-config.5.md

       entry is missing, the root is considered absent and any target requiring this root has to come from a specified serve end point.

+ - *`"computed"`* refers to a file root that is the result of evaluating an export target of a content-fixed repository.
+The list has to have length 5, with the remaining arguments being the global repository name, the module name, the target name, and the configuration, in that order.

 Repository description
 ----------------------